History of Japan: Muromachi period (1333–1568)

 Takauji and many other samurai soon became dissatisfied with Emperor Go-Daigo's Kenmu Restoration, an ambitious attempt to monopolize power in the imperial court.
-Takauji rebeled after Go-Daigo refused to appoint him shōgun.
+Takauji rebelled after Go-Daigo refused to appoint him shōgun.
 In 1338, Takauji captured Kyoto and installed a rival member of the imperial family to the throne, Emperor Kōmyō, who did appoint him shogun.
 Go-Daigo responded by fleeing to the southern city of Yoshino, where he set up a rival government.
 This ushered in a prolonged period of conflict between the Northern Court and the Southern Court.

 Takauji set up his shogunate in the Muromachi district of Kyoto.
 However, the shogunate was faced with the twin challenges of fighting the Southern Court and of maintaining its authority over its own subordinate governors.
 Like the Kamakura shogunate, the Muromachi shogunate appointed its allies to rule in the provinces, but these men increasingly styled themselves as feudal lords—called daimyōs—of their domains and often refused to obey the shogun.
 The Ashikaga shogun who was most successful at bringing the country together was Takauji's grandson Ashikaga Yoshimitsu, who came to power in 1368 and remained influential until his death in 1408.
 Yoshimitsu expanded the power of the shogunate and in 1392, brokered a deal to bring the Northern and Southern Courts together and end the civil war.
 Henceforth, the shogunate kept the emperor and his court under tight control.

 During the final century of the Ashikaga shogunate the country descended into another, more violent period of civil war.
 This started in 1467 when the Ōnin War broke out over who would succeed the ruling shogun.
 The daimyōs each took sides and burned Kyoto to the ground while battling for their preferred candidate.
 By the time the succession was settled in 1477, the shogun had lost all power over the daimyō, who now ruled hundreds of independent states throughout Japan.
 During this Warring States period, daimyōs fought among themselves for control of the country.
 Some of the most powerful daimyōs of the era were Uesugi Kenshin and Takeda Shingen.
 One enduring symbol of this era was the ninja, skilled spies and assassins hired by daimyōs.
 Few definite historical facts are known about the secretive lifestyles of the ninja, who became the subject of many legends.
 In addition to the daimyōs, rebellious peasants and "warrior monks" affiliated with Buddhist temples also raised their own armies.